dead-claudia/thallium/docs/api.md

 Do note that the assertions are run on a separate event loop tick, even though the property access is all on the same one.

-You can skip inline tests with `t.testSkip("name")`, which is identical except the test is reported as pending instead.
+You can skip inline tests with `t.testSkip("name")`, which is identical except the test is reported as skipped instead.

 ### t.async("name", callback)